seebi/rdf.sh/README.md

     $ rdf ns foaf
     http://xmlns.com/foaf/0.1/

+These namespace lookups are cached (typically `$HOME/.cache/rdf.sh/prefix.cache`) in order to avoid unneeded network traffic.
+As a result of this subcommand, all other rdf command can get qnames as parameters (e.g. `foaf:Person` or `skos:Concept`).

-rdf.sh can also output prefix.cc syntax templates:
+rdf.sh can also output prefix.cc syntax templates (uncached):

     $ rdf ns skos sparql
     PREFIX skos: <http://www.w3.org/2004/02/skos/core#>